Do you have an upholstery project that requires new foam for a cushion or seat? Here’s a guide to help you choose the right foam for your project…

 Natural Upholstery Materials.

 Here at NaturalUpholstery.com we’ve shifted our focus to NATURAL LATEX foam, which has very different properties than urethane foam.
-Check out the post ‘How to Use Latex Foam in Upholstery’ and see our comprehensive FAQs to learn more about latex foam.
+Check out the post ‘How to Use Latex Foam in Upholstery’ or How to Choose Latex Firmness for Upholstery, and see our comprehensive FAQs to learn more about latex foam.
 If your’e seeking materials without flame retardants to use in your upholstery project, we have some natural & organic foundation materials available in our shop.

 Whether you’re working with ‘conventional’ or ‘natural’ upholstery materials, there are universal upholstery techniques and resources that can help you complete your own project.
-Join our mailing receive upholstery tips, resources and links to video tutorials in your inbox each month.
+Check out my YouTube channel for upholstery tutorials, or Join our mailing receive upholstery tips, resources and links to video tutorials in your inbox.